Kresen/Superheros/README.md

      asynchronous tasks for optimal execution.
 * [WorkManager] - Manage your Android background jobs.

-* [UI][30] - Details on why and how to use UI Components in your apps - together or separate.
+* [UI] - Details on why and how to use UI Components in your apps - together or separate.
   * [Palette] - The Palette object gives you access to the colors in a image
   * [Fragment] - A basic unit of composable UI.
   * [Layout] - Lay out widgets using different algorithms.